Live Peregrine Webcam: Watch the Latest Action from the Nest

 Q When will the chicks hatch, and will they all do so?

-Our clutch of eggs is likely to hatch around April 25th.
+A. Eggs are likely to hatch around late April.
 Some may not hatch or get damaged, in which case the mother will move them out of the way.
 If a chick is too small to compete for food, however careful the adults are to share, it may not make it.
 If this happens, unfortunately, it likely becomes part of the food chain.

 Q How fast can they fly?